INTO-CPS-Association/DTaaS-examples/digital_twins/incubator-NuRV-monitor-service/README.md

 ![DT structure](./figures/dt-structure-nurv.svg)

+The _execute.py_ script is responsible for orchestrating and starting all the relevant services in this example.
+This includes the Incubator DT, CORBA naming service (omniNames) and the NuRV monitor server as well as implementing the *Monitor connector* component that connects the DT output to the NuRV monitor server.
-The NuRV monitor server, utilizes a CORBA naming service where it registers under a specific name.
+The NuRV monitor server utilizes a CORBA naming service where it registers under a specific name.
 A user can then query the naming service for the specific name, to obtain a reference to the monitor server.
 For more information on how the NuRV monitor server works, please refer to [1].
-The _execute.py_ script is responsible for orchestrating and starting all the relevant services in this example.
-This includes the Incubator DT, CORBA naming service (omniNames) and the NuRV monitor server as well as implementing the *Monitor connector* component that connects the DT output to the NuRV monitor server.

 After establishing connection with the NuRV monitor server, the Incubator DT is started and a RabbitMQ client is created that subscribes to changes in the *anomaly* and *energy_saving* states of the DT.
 Each time an update is received of either state, the full state (the new updated state and the previous other state) is pushed to the NuRV monitor server whereafter the verdict is printed to the console.